 By integrating the permaculture principles into our centers, we are inculcating our users and making them conscious of the importance of a fair distribution and a responsible use of the resources of mother Earth.
 We also prove that we can be more than self-sufficient with a right management of the environment.

 While learning how to design this place we give our users the opportunity to build self-confidence.
 In general, we are not used to observe our environment in order to learn from it and to adapt our lives according to our observations.

 The purpose of this didactic unit is to organize the information obtained from this place so it provides a comprehensive approach and makes us think of the changes we need for a better mental health.
-The human kind has been able to destroy nature but here we suggest a new life scheme that is able to heal it.
-The path to do so is to organize our thoughts in order to find out how to coexist with both the environment and ourselves and to understand the mental patterns of our nature (Figure 2.31).
+The humankind has been able to destroy nature but here we suggest a new life scheme that is able to heal it.
+The path to do so is to organize our thoughts in order to find out how to coexist with both the environment and ourselves and to understand the mental patterns of our nature (Figure II.32).